qaalabs/DE5M4/docs/day2/source-control/guidelines.md

 ## Key Messages to Reinforce

-Throughout the Git section, emphasize these Module 4-specific connections:
+Throughout the Git section, emphasise these Module 4-specific connections:

 1. **Git is a planning tool** - It's not just for coding but for managing all planning artifacts